I Need You (America song)

-"I Need You," released in 1972, is the second single by the band America from their eponymous debut album America.
+"I Need You" is the second single by the band America from their eponymous debut album America, released in 1972.
 The song was written by Gerry Beckley.

 Cash Box described it as "a gentle, 'Something'-ish ballad."

-It appears on the live albums Live (1977), In Concert (1985), In Concert (King Biscuit), Horse With No Name - Live!
+It appears on the live albums Live (1977), In Concert (1985), In Concert (King Biscuit), Horse with No Name – Live!
 (1995), and The Grand Cayman Concert (2002).
 The studio version is included on the compilation albums Highway (2000) and The Complete Greatest Hits (2001).

 George Martin remixed the studio recording for inclusion on History: America's Greatest Hits (1975) with the pitch brought down a quarter tone and the bass guitar brought up further in volume from the original release.
 An alternate mix from 1971 (otherwise based on the George Martin mix) appears on the 2015 release Archives, Vol. 1.

 Personnel

 (Per back cover of 1972 vinyl issue of America.)